Marius Puke

 Education

-• PhD Student in Econometrics (current)
+• PhD in Econometrics and Statistics (Dr. oec.)

 • Master in Economics